eightsmile/cfa/Derivatives.md

 Vega is high when option is **at the money**.

 Theta is normally negative.
-The speed of the option value decline increases, however, as time to expiration decreases.
+The speed of the option value decline increases, as time to expiration decreases.

 ##### BSM Assumption